HadenBowen22/Home-Lab/README.md

 ## 1\.
 Download and Install Software

-Before you begin, download and install the necessary software:
+Download and install the necessary software:

   * **Oracle VirtualBox**: The virtualization software.
   * **VirtualBox Extension Pack**: Essential for additional features.